LMCache/LMIgnite/docs/source/quickstart/deployment.rst

 ---------------------

 * In the left sidebar, click **Deployments**, then hit **+ Create Deployment**.
-* Search or select from the dropdown, pick the model you want to deploy (e.g. meta-llama/Llama-3.2-1B-Instruct).
+* Search or select from existing model cards, pick the model you want to deploy (e.g. meta-llama/Llama-3.2-1B-Instruct).
 * Configure basics

-  * Deployment Name: give it a descriptive name (e.g. llama-test).
+  * Deployment Name: give it a descriptive name (e.g. llama-8b-test).
   * Target Cluster: select one of your Active clusters.
   * The UI will auto-detect available GPUs and memory in that cluster.